Red dress party: Toronto, Ontario

 In Toronto, Ontario, the red dress fundraiser is known as The Red Dress Ball, and commenced at grassroots in 2018 with more than 500 guests in attendance.
-It's organized by The Red Dress Ball Foundation, a non-profit incorporated in 2022.
-The Red Dress Ball Foundation is a Canadian non-profit dedicated to ensuring ongoing awareness of the continuing impact of HIV/AIDS in Canada, raising funds to support initiatives & organizations that help people living with, or at risk of HIV/AIDS.
-Each year, they bring together a broad and diverse community to raise money and make connections, advocating for a world without HIV stigma, and coming together as a community to give back.
+It's organized by The Red Dress Ball Foundation, a Canadian non-profit incorporated in 2022.
+The organization is dedicated to ensuring ongoing awareness of the continuing impact of HIV/AIDS in Canada, raising funds to support initiatives & organizations that help people living with, or at risk of HIV/AIDS.
+Each year, they bring together a broad and diverse community to raise money and make connections, advocating for a world without HIV/AIDS stigma, and coming together as a community to give back.
 In 2022, their funding recipients will be the Toronto People With AIDS Foundation (PWA), the Black Coalition for AIDS Prevention (Black CAP), and HQ Toronto.

 Portland, Oregon

-The Portland charity event began as a basement party in 2001, and benefits organizations supporting LGBT youth and people living with HIV/AIDS.
-The staff and crew are run entirely by volunteer workers.
+The Portland charity event began as a basement party in 2001, and benefits organizations supporting LGBTQ youth and people living with HIV/AIDS.
+The staff and crew are all volunteers.
 Parties are now attended by 2,000 people and raise as much as $30,000 annually.
 Chelsea Clinton attended the 2008 event.
 The event is usually held at the Veteran's Memorial Coliseum.

 San Diego

-Red Dress Party San Diego is presented by the Think Red Project, and funds generated from Red Dress Party San Diego directly benefit the San Diego HIV Funding Collaborative (SDHFC), which helps the community by offering grants to 501 (c) (3) organizations which then use the money to further advocate, support and educate those affected by HIV and AIDS.
+Red Dress Party San Diego is presented by the Think Red Project, and funds generated from Red Dress Party San Diego directly benefit the San Diego HIV Funding Collaborative (SDHFC), which helps the community by offering grants to 501(c)(3) organizations which then use the money to further advocate for, support, and educate those affected by HIV and AIDS.